muzammil-ibrahim/Drone-Swarm/README.md

 # DRONE SWARM

 A simplified web-based system for managing and controlling a swarm of drones with real-time communication and coordination between multiple drones.

 ## Features:
-- Manual Drone Swarm Control
+- Manual Control of Drone Swarm: The web interface allows users to manually control the drones with commands like takeoff,land,display.
-- Choreographed Drone Show
+- Choreographed Drone Show: Users can play a pre-configured video that triggers synchronized movements of the drones which generates the drone show.

 ## Technologies Used